Tag Archives: ask wendy

 5. A surprise WOW Moment, custom-designed for you and complimentary.
 After two qualifying trips, Wendy will email you a WOW Moment gift certificate, which you can then redeem on a future qualifying trip before the certificate’s expiration date.

 I can’t monitor your trip if I don’t know about it.
 That’s why it’s necessary to fill out my questionnaire at the start of your trip planning.
-It’s the only way I can watch over your trip from the start to make sure it will turn out as great as it could be.
-When you use my questionnaire, that’s how the trip planner knows that I sent you and I’m watching.
+It’s the only way I can make sure your trip planning goes as well as possible.
+When you use my questionnaire, that’s how the trip-planning expert knows that I sent you and I’m watching.

 To find my questionnaire: